pipelinelabo/datalaiq-wiki/configuration/certificates.md

 # Configuring TLS certificates

-Gravwell ships without TLS certificates by default, meaning all communications will be unencrypted until you set up certificates.
+DatalaiQ ships without TLS certificates by default, meaning all communications will be unencrypted until you set up certificates.
 We did this because using auto-generated self-signed certificates tends to both frighten users with the browser's warnings and provide a false sense of security.
 It is difficult to properly validate a self-signed certificate and there is a real risk of training users to simply accept potentially impersonated certificates.
 This is compounded by the extremely fickle behavior of Chromium-based browsers, which timeout certificate exceptions in unpredictable ways (you are often forced to close EVERY Chromium/Chrome zygote process in order to re-accept the certificate).

-We strongly recommend that you acquire fully validated certificates from a trusted provider if you plan to expose the Gravwell system to the Internet.
+We strongly recommend that you acquire fully validated certificates from a trusted provider if you plan to expose the DatalaiQ system to the Internet.
 The folks at [LetsEncrypt](https://letsencrypt.org) are a great resource for learning about proper certificate validation, and they provide free certificates that are trusted by every major browser.

-The Gravwell administrator has three options for certificates:
+The DatalaiQ administrator has three options for certificates:

 * Continue to use unencrypted HTTP only.
-This is suitable for installations that will only be accessed on a trusted private network, or where Gravwell will be fronted by an HTTP proxy such as nginx.
+This is suitable for installations that will only be accessed on a trusted private network, or where DatalaiQ will be fronted by an HTTP proxy such as nginx.
 * Install a properly-signed TLS certificate.
-This is the ideal configuration, but typically requires the Gravwell instance to have a publicly-accessible hostname.
+This is the ideal configuration, but typically requires the DatalaiQ instance to have a publicly-accessible hostname.
 * Install a self-signed certificate.
-This makes sense when you want to encrypt traffic to Gravwell but for one reason or another cannot get a properly signed certificate.
+This makes sense when you want to encrypt traffic to DatalaiQ but for one reason or another cannot get a properly signed certificate.

 ## Allowed TLS Ciphers

-A number of TLS ciphers are considered cryptographically insecure, so Gravwell only supports the following TLS ciphers:
+A number of TLS ciphers are considered cryptographically insecure, so DatalaiQ only supports the following TLS ciphers:

 - RSA-WITH-AES-256-CBC-SHA
 - ECDHE-ECDSA-WITH-AES-256-CBC-SHA